fi-uba-t3/kero/docs/installation.md

 ![](./img/kero_groups.png)

-To get information on the status of the pods running on the Kero system simply click _Estado de los pods_:
+To get information on the status of the pods running on the KERO system simply click _Estado de los pods_:

 ![](./img/kero_pods_status.png)